robertutterback/robertutterback.github.io/_courses/data151/f23/lab03.md

 The main instructions for this lab can be [found here](https://moderndive.github.io/moderndive_labs/static/PS/PS02_data_viz.html), with the following modifications:

+- You'll use RStudio on your own machines, not RStudio Server.
 (fh)
 - Ignore the "Turning in your work" seciton.
 Instead, when you have successfully "knit" your final document, open the HTML file in a